NU-CUCIS/MicroProcSim/README.md

 # MicroProcSim
-a physics-based simulation tool to replicate the deformation process of cubic microstructures for different OS.
+a physics-based simulation tool for replicating the deformation process of cubic microstructures across different operating systems.